Nuke1999/Authenticator-Pro/README.md

 5. Load the extension in Chrome:
    -Go to 'chrome://extensions/'
    -Enable "Developer mode"
-   -Click "Loan dunpacked" and select the root of the project.
+   -Click "Loan unpacked" and select the root of the project.

 ## Usage